Mdzaidsiddique/Black-Friday/README.md

 ![image](https://user-images.githubusercontent.com/87862008/139220278-2dc99309-e486-4800-8619-638b36b986e5.png)

-Most of the values in column Product_Category_2 and Product_Category_3 are missing
+### Most of the values in column Product_Category_2 and Product_Category_3 are missing
+### The 'User_ID' column is of no use in describing the dataset and we dont need product category 3 column becouse 70 % data is missing, so that i am going to remove 'User_ID' and 'Product_Category_3' column.
+black_friday.drop('Product_Category_3',axis = 1, inplace = True)

 Histogram of features in the dataset